Creuna-Oslo/ui-team-meta/tools-of-quality.md

 Members of a project that have no specific issues to work on, but still have time allocated to the project, must be able to perform work that is of value for the project.
 If required, time tracking of these activities must be possible.

 Ideally, members should not be required to track their own time as this is a concern that can be solved in a higher level relationship (f.ex. between representatives form Creuna and the customer).

-## 👀 Transparency

-To ensure a wholesome and productive environment, we _must and will_ be fully transparent with the team.

-The customer is a part of the team.
-Therefore, if you "can't" say something to the customer, it does not exist for the team.
-We will not be forced to keep secrets from our own team members.

-In the same spirit, we will not do any double bookkeeping of issues, statuses, time etc. If this is "needed", we will have no part in it and the work will fall to whoever feels that this is "needed".